Updated in August, 2020. Follow or AI Competency Roadmap series

 Here are some examples for the categories listed.
 We hope to expand on them over the coming months.

-- While others have access to vast (and expensive) third-party repositories, and an investment in an AI product would actually make the initial expense more valuable.
+- Product development.
+While others have access to vast (and expensive) third-party repositories, and an investment in an AI product would actually make the initial expense more valuable.
 Example: InnovationQ Plus

-- A more labor intensive side of the equation entails the role of people in helping train models, tag data, or completing jobs in the hopes that they will eventually be taken over by machines.
-Example: Figure Eight
+- Automation.
+A more labor intensive side of the equation entails the role of people in helping train models, tag data, or completing jobs in the hopes that they will eventually be taken over by machines.
+Example: Appen (formerly Figure Eight)

-- Some general purpose translation assistants are already available, including on Microsoft Skype.
-A similar technology on eBay is reportedly responsible for improving the efficiency of trade and increasing the volume in ways that would otherwise not be possible (PDF)
+- Language (Natural Language Processing, NLP).
+Some general purpose translation assistants are already available, including on Microsoft Skype.
+A similar technology on eBay is reportedly responsible for improving the efficiency of trade and increasing the volume in ways that would otherwise not be possible (PDF) And of course, we could not pass up mentioning Poodll’s plugin family for language learning and speaking practice, featuring text-to-speech and speech-to-text capabilities.

 Not on sale… yet?